juftin/homelab/docs/traefik.md

 access your services.
 You can purchase a domain name from a registrar like [Cloudflare](https://www.cloudflare.com/products/registrar/).

+### DuckDNS

+A free DuckDNS dynamic DNS subdomain can be set up [here](https://www.duckdns.org).
+DuckDNS will provide you with a token that you will use in the `.env` file.
+Behind the scenes, the `duckdns` service will update your IP address with DuckDNS every 5 minutes which makes it possible to reach your server from anywhere.
+You will provide CloudFlare with the DuckDNS subdomain to point to your server.

 ### Port Forwarding

 In order to reach the outside world, you must forward ports `80` and `443`